astravant/digital-garden-jekyll/_notes/shower-thoughts.md

 ---

 People are more complicated than the masks they wear in public.
 Never be distracted by people’s glamorous portraits of themselves and their lives.
 We show to the world what we want people to see, only sometimes does it come crashing down - this is when we see who people really are.
 ---

-Universal Operating System: a singular operating system for all of humanity to understand each other.
----

 It is clear, the universe rewards systems which maximize the spread of information, ideas, and knowledge.